Solar Savings and San Antonio Utilities

-In 2020 this credit will decrease to 26 percent.
-During 2021 homeowners will get 22 percent.
-By 2022, this credit will decrease to 10 percent.
+In 2023, homeowners get 22 percent.
+By 2024, this credit will decrease to 10 percent.
 It will then end for residential installations.

 Texas doesn’t have a state tax credit, but they do offer a solar property tax exemption.
-All you have to do is fill out form 50-123 after you have solar installed.
+All you have to do is fill out the tax form 50-123 after you have solar installed.

-The other incentive that makes solar worth the investment are utility rebates.
+The other incentive that makes solar worth the investment is utility rebates.
 Not all utilities offer solar rebates, so you will have to make sure yours is one of them.